Careers in the Fitness, Sport & Recreation industry

-Fitness Australia’s job board gets your job advertisements in front of far more Australian job seekers in the fitness industry than any other site.
+AUSactive’s job board gets your job advertisements in front of far more Australian job seekers in the fitness industry than any other site.

 The Australian health and fitness industry provides a diverse range of services for the general public.
 From personal training to group exercise, the choice of activities and services continues to grow, providing an exciting range of employment opportunities